andrewouatu/buzzerEater/README.md

 # Buzzer Eater

 A single page application that allows users to find local sports bars, view a live updating scoreboard for NBA games, and a NBA twitter feed.
-The application utilizes APIs to display data on the DOM and we utlized toggle to change from page to page.
-The application was originally made during a 48 hour hackathon with a team of 5 developers.
+The application utilizes APIs to display data on the DOM and toggle to change from page to page.

 ### Technologies Used
 - HTML5